Mt. Everest - Nepal or Tibet? Which is The Best?

 The northern slope of the mountain is situated in Mt.
 Everest (or Qomolangma) National Nature Reserve in Tingri, Shigatse, Tibet, China, about 500 km from Lhasa.

 On the long journey, you can enjoy plenty of beautiful scenery and Tibetan culture.
-There are several famous mountains with altitude over 8000 m, including Lhotse (the world’s fourth highest peak), Makalu (the world’s fifth highest peak) and Cho Oyu (the world’s sixth highest peak).
+There are several famous mountains with altitudes over 8000 m, including Lhotse (the world’s fourth-highest peak), Makalu (the world’s fifth-highest peak), and Cho Oyu (the world’s sixth-highest peak).
 They stand in a line in front of you.

 Along the road or on the mountain, lots of colored pastels wave in the wind, earning great respect and worship from Tibetans.